 - Fear of physical contact

-- Nervous reactions to physical contact/ quick and unexpected movements
+- Nervous reactions to physical contact/quick and unexpected movements

-Possible Indicators for sexual violence
+Possible indicators of sexual violence

 - Self-harming behaviour

-- Unwanted pregnancies / abortions
+- Unwanted pregnancies/abortions

 - Complications during pregnancy

-Indicators for domestic violence in children
+Indicators of domestic violence in children

-- Difficult eating / sleeping
+- Difficult eating/sleeping

 - Slow weight gain (in infants)